aronweiler/assistant/README.md

 `pip install -r requirements.txt`

 ## 2. Set up the database
-*The database is required for some of the more advanced features, like memories, and eventually things like documents, advanced tooling, etc.*
+*The database is required for some of the more advanced features, like conversations, and eventually things like documents, advanced tooling, etc.*
 ### - Run the PGVector (postgres) docker image:

 Pull and run the PGVector docker file, following instructions here: [PGVector GitHub](https://github.com/pgvector/pgvector/tree/master#docker)